KonstantinDjairo/coleslaw/README.md

 ### Warnings
 > - in order to keep every post containing latex support i provided a pre-configured dotfile (.coleslawrc) <br>
+> - the "incremental builds" plugin makes it break, it simply don't work <br>
 > - also, rsync is a dependency, if you have freebsd, it does not come pre-installed <br>
 > - roswell does not recognize a sbcl setup if you already have it in freebsd, then it donwloads a binary of sbcl and uses only for this purporse (running coleslaw) <br>
 > - if you create a folder, for example, an image folder to put in the images of your blog, it will not automatically move the folder to the /tmp/coleslaw, therefore it will not render your local images, *be aware of it!* <br>